top of page

 to the Centre County Farmland Trust and sold

-the land to a young family (right) who share his land
+the land to a young family (right, bottom) who share his land

 conservation ethic.